supabase/realtime/DEVELOPERS.md

 You can start playing around with Broadcast, Presence, and Postgres Changes features either with the client libs (e.g. `@supabase/realtime-js`), or use the built in Realtime Inspector on localhost, `http://localhost:4000/inspector/new` (make sure the port is correct for your development environment).

-The WebSocket URL must contain the subdomain, `external_id` of the tenant on the `_realtime.tenants` table, and the token must be signed with the `jwt_secret` that was inserted along with the tenant.
+The WebSocket URL must contain the subdomain, `external_id` of the tenant on the `tenants` table, and the token must be signed with the `jwt_secret` that was inserted along with the tenant.

 If you're using the default tenant, the URL is `ws://realtime-dev.localhost:4000/socket` (make sure the port is correct for your development environment), and you can use `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE3MDMwMjgwODcsInJvbGUiOiJwb3N0Z3JlcyJ9.tz_XJ89gd6bN8MBpCl7afvPrZiBH6RB65iA1FadPT3Y` for the token.
 The token must have `exp` and `role` (database role) keys.

+### Devcontainer

+If you use VS Code (or another [Dev Containers](https://containers.dev)-compatible editor), `.devcontainer/` gives you a ready-to-use environment without installing mise, Elixir, or Erlang on your host.

+The image installs the exact toolchain as discussed above and all commands should work similarly.

+To use it, open the repo in VS Code and run **Dev Containers: Reopen in Container**.
+Once the container has built and `postCreateCommand` finishes, follow the same steps as above: `mix setup`, `mise run db-start`, `mise run dev`.

+> **Note**
+> It uses `--network=host`, which requires a container runtime that supports it.
+This works natively on Linux and on OrbStack; on Docker Desktop for Mac you need to turn on the host networking beta feature first.

 ### WebSocket